nathphil9411/altschool_circle_139/README.md

      ```
      git clone https://github.com/nathphil9411/altschool_circle_139.git
      ```
 2. **Navigate to the Project Directory:**

    - Change into the project directory:
      ```
-     cd project
+     cd altschool_circle_139
+     run npm install to install the dependencies.
      ```

 3. **Create a Branch:**

    - Create a new branch for your work.
 Make sure to use a descriptive branch name:
      ```
      git checkout -b feature/your-feature
      ```

 4. **Make Changes:**

    - Make your changes to the codebase.

 5. **Commit Changes:**

    - Commit your changes with a meaningful commit message:
      ```
-     git commit -m "Add feature: your feature description"
+     example  git commit -m "Add feature: your feature description"
      ```

 6. **Push Changes:**

    - Push your changes to the remote repository:
      ```
      git push origin feature/your-feature
      ```

 7. **Create a Pull Request:**

    - Create a new pull request (PR) from your branch to the `main` branch.
    - Provide a detailed description of your changes in the PR.

 8. **Review and Merge:**
-   - After creating the PR, other members will review your changes.
+   - After creating the PR, other members will review your changes in the whatsapp group.
    - Once approved, the changes will be merged into the `main` branch.

 ## Development Guidelines